 Friday the 13th and the Divine Feminine

 It is said that before patriarchal times, Friday the 13th was not feared, but actually honored and celebrated as a day of the Goddess.
 A day to honor, celebrate and hold sacred the Divine Feminine within us each and to honor the cycles of life, death and rebirth we all traverse.

 Friday the 13th holds wisdom when you’re receptive to it.
 It is a powerful day to plant the seeds of intention in the womb of the infinite Divine Mother.
 A potent time to honor the feminine forces, and celebrate the wisdom, beauty, and challenges faced by us each as we journey as souls.

-Will you hold Friday the 13th sacred or remain scared?
+Will you hold Friday the 13th sacred?